 Travel along the famous Route 66 and learn more about the Sonoran Desert and Coconino National Forest.
 You’ll also get at least three hours inside Grand Canyon National Park to walk the rim and take all the photos you can manage.
 The Park entry fee is included.

 A private tour option is also available with a boxed picnic lunch.
 Or choose the same-day tour but with an unforgettable helicopter ride over the Grand Canyon.

 4. Self-driving Day Trip to the Grand Canyon

-Then stretch your legs with a hike or bike ride along Hermit Road.
-You can also take advantage of the free shuttle for stops at the major viewpoints.
+Then, stretch your legs with a hike or bike ride along Hermit Road.
+You can also use the free shuttle for stops at the major viewpoints.

 Best for Day Trips From Scottsdale to Antelope Canyon

 Antelope Canyon is a slot canyon made from Navajo Sandstone that eroded over time from flash flooding.
 The mysterious and beautiful canyon is sacred to the Navajo people and is only accessible by a guide.